yashwardhan-chauhan/MarginGuard/README.md

    - `margin = (sale_price − landed_cost) / sale_price`
    - Flags any product that has fallen below its target margin.
 6. **Repricing Agent** — for every flagged product, computes the minimum sale price that restores the target margin, and checks whether sourcing from an alternate country would help more.
-7. **Dashboard renders the report** — flagged rows in red, with the exact recommended price fix or sourcing switch next to each one.
+7. **Dashboard renders the report** — updates the dynamic charts, populates the multi-view tabs, and syncs the live KPI metric blocks instantly.

 ---